KaranOO/Car-Price-Prediction-System/README.md

 # 🛠️Introduction
 The Car Price Prediction System uses data from a variety of sources to train a machine learning model capable of predicting car prices.
-By analyzing features such as make, model, year, mileage, and more, this system can provide accurate and insightful predictions.
+By analyzing features such as Company, model, year, kms driven, and more, this system can provide pretty accurate and insightful predictions.

 # ✨Features
 **Data Preprocessing:** Clean and preprocess raw data to ensure model accuracy.